 - Kiwi – common in the UK these fruits have a fuzzy brown skin and are either yellow or green inside

 - Mango – this delicious fruit is packed with vitamin C and is considered a superfood

-- Papaya – this fruit has soft, succulent orange flesh with a slightly honey taste
+- Papaya – has soft, succulent orange flesh and papaya fruit has a slightly honey taste

 - Pineapple – delicious and loaded with vitamin C, this was grown by the Victorians in glasshouses in the UK